oliviawestmacottssw/SSW.Rules.Content/rules/comments---do-you-comment-each-property-and-method/rule.md

 /// &lt;param name="e"&gt;&lt;/param&gt;
 /// &lt;remarks &gt;&lt;/remarks&gt;

-**​Bonus - you can automatically generate documentation - but the number of clients that want this is minimal.**
+**Bonus - you can automatically generate documentation - but the number of clients that want this is minimal.**